Govt. Tourism License 3195/080/81

 Features

-2. It has the appearance of colorful plumage, a greenback, and golden breasts with a bright blue head.
+• It has the appearance of colourful plumage, a green back, and golden breasts with a bright blue head.

-3. It also has a unique tail with the blank and white stripes.
+• It also has a unique tail with black and white stripes.

-4. It is social in behaviors and active during morning and evening with singing.
+• It is social in behaviour and active during the morning and evening, singing.

-6. Encountered around the skies of Tengboche and the Pangboche and across the area of Ama Dablam.
+• Encountered around the skies of Tengboche and Pangboche and across the area of Ama Dablam.

 Blood Pheasant